Harvard Extension School Students

 If you are a degree candidate with a Harvard ID card that is valid beyond the summer term, you will continue to use that ID card for all summer access and privileges.

-If you are a candidate who does not yet have a Harvard ID card, you will be issued a Summer School ID card valid through the summer term.
-Then you will be issued an Extension School ID card in the middle of August, when the summer term has ended.
+If you are a candidate who does not yet have a Harvard ID card, you will not be issued a Summer School ID card.
+You should follow the instructions on the degree candidate privileges page for obtaining your Extension School ID card.